The Implications Of Adopting A Worldlang

 - It would need a decent CPU and speakers.

-- It doesn’t exist yet, so we don’t completely know what it would be like, and it would have to be capable of instantaneously translating between about ~23 languages to cover over ~50% of the world’s population, a few hundred languages for ~96%, and ~6000 languages to cover 100% of the world’s population.
+- It would need to instantaneously translate between about ~23 languages to cover over >50% of the world’s population, a few hundred languages for ~96%, and ~6000 languages to cover 100% of the world’s population.

-- Even if the technology for such a thing does get developed, it would likely be far more expensive to produce it on a worldwide industrial scale than it would be to have everybody learn a constructed worldlang.
+- Even if the technology for such a thing does get developed, it would probably be far more expensive to produce it on a worldwide industrial scale, than to have everybody learn a constructed worldlang.

 - Learning a foreign language has cognitive benefits whereas having a computer translate for you wouldn’t have any cognitive benefits at all.